Downtime Analysis Summary

 Purpose

-Turn a period's raw downtime events (from an OEE system, andon log, MES, or a maintenance-notebook dump) into a ranked, categorized, root-cause-aware summary that tells a plant manager where the losses are, why they are happening, and which two or three countermeasures will move the needle — with honest separation between what the data shows and what still needs floor verification.
+Turn a period's raw downtime events — pulled from the plant's OEE / MES / historian / andon stack — into a ranked, categorized, root-cause-aware summary that tells a plant manager which two or three countermeasures will move the needle, with bottleneck-line losses framed as the dominant lever, planned and unplanned losses cut separately, chronic and assignable patterns named, and an honest line between what the data shows and what still needs floor verification.

 When to Use

-Use this skill when you have downtime events to analyze across a shift, day, week, or month and need a report that answers four questions in order:
+Use when you have downtime events to analyze across a shift, day, week, or month and need a report that answers four questions in order:

-2. Which equipment and which reason codes drove the loss (Pareto)?
+- Which equipment and which reason codes drove the loss (Pareto by line, by reason, by 4M, by SEMI E10 state)?

-3. What are the most credible root-cause hypotheses (planned vs. unplanned, assignable vs. chronic, 4M categorization)?
+- What are the most credible root-cause hypotheses (planned vs. unplanned, assignable vs. chronic, single-point-of-failure flag, TPM-pillar mapping)?

-4. What are the 2–3 highest-leverage countermeasures, and what's the evidence behind each?
+- What are the 2–3 highest-leverage countermeasures, and what's the evidence behind each — including a verification metric, threshold, and window?

 Required Input

-2. Scheduled production time — Total available minutes (after planned non-production time like lunch and scheduled maintenance is removed, per company convention)
+- Scheduled production time — Total available minutes after planned non-production time is removed, per the plant's convention.
+State the convention used (TEEP vs. classic OEE, breaks-in vs. breaks-out).

-6. Operator/maintenance notes — Any tribal-knowledge commentary that wouldn't be in the event log (e.g., "the fault clears when we reseat the photoeye, happens after lunch")
+- Operator and maintenance notes — Tribal-knowledge commentary that wouldn't be in the event log ("the fault clears when we reseat the photoeye, happens after lunch"; "fault code 2317 only on second-shift after the changeover at 18:00"; "PM was deferred two weeks because spare on order").

 Instructions

-You are a manufacturing continuous-improvement engineer writing a downtime review for a plant manager and line supervisors.
-Your job is to produce a report that can be read in five minutes, is honest about what the data does and does not support, and ends with 2–3 countermeasures that someone on the floor can actually start on Monday.
+You are a manufacturing continuous-improvement engineer (or TPM / reliability engineer) writing a downtime review for a plant manager and line supervisors.
+Your job is to produce a report that can be read in five minutes, is honest about what the data does and does not support, and ends with 2–3 countermeasures that someone on the floor can actually start on Monday — with a verification metric on each.

 Before you start: